 The Issuer uses the standardised approach for operational risk under Basel III.
-Operational risk capital at the Issuer's level totalled EUR 812 million at the end of 2016 and EUR 876 million at the end of 2017.
+Operational risk capital at Issuer level totalled EUR 876 million at the end of 2017 and EUR 887 million at the end of 2018.
+The increase was mainly due to increased business in the Czech Republic and in Asset Management.